cube-drone/rt0/players-guide/src/gm/npc/eddy.md

 The Sun is also the True Horror that it would cost the most for humanity to lose: without The Sun constantly bombarding the entire solar system with positive mental energy, optimism, and love - well, these things would start to die out, and humanity would simply tear itself apart at the hands of the other Horrors.

+## What Do They Want?

+To help, as much as they can!

+## How Will They Go About It?

+Clumsily, and with as much accidental blowback as possible.